Earthwatch Institute - Ocean Ecosystems Research Grants

 Funding Details

-Submit pre-proposal through the Earthwatch Submission Portal at https://fs22.formsite.com/EarthwatchResearch/PreProposal/index.
-Pre-proposals accepted starting April 2026 for projects to begin in 2028.
-Three RFP tracks: Biodiversity Conservation, Marine Conservation, and Traditional Ecological Knowledge.
+- Submit a pre-proposal through the Earthwatch Submission Portal (https://fs22.formsite.com/EarthwatchResearch/PreProposal/index).
+Rolling process effective April 2026, for projects beginning in 2028.
+RFPs available for Marine Conservation, Biodiversity Conservation, and Traditional Ecological Knowledge.

-Global (excluding regions on Earthwatch 'No Go' List due to safety concerns)
+- Global (excluding regions on Earthwatch 'No Go List')

 Application Checklist